Command Line Interface

 .

 The timeout is specified in minutes.
-For example:

 testing-farm request --compose RHEL-9.2.0-Nightly --git-url https://gitlab.com/myproject --plan /tests/bigtest --timeout 360